 Return on investment

-At Inbenta we are devoted to produce a best-class natural language processing technology that allows our customers to:
+At Inbenta we are devoted to producing a best-class NLP technology that allows our customers to:

 - Increase revenue online by increasing conversion ratio and “search-to-cart” efficiency